Where to use Magnetic Lifter?

 - While handling the load, no person should be allowed in the immediate danger zone

-- Ensure that the lever is made “OFF” after resting the load at desired place in balance position
+- Ensure that the lever is made “OFF” after resting the load at the desired place in the balance position

 Important Factors for the Safe Operation of Lifting Devices: